Skip to content

 As HCL Executive Director, Jeff directs a team of 15 staff in implementing the strategic objectives of HCL’s $7.5 million community loan fund, specifically in the areas of financial and portfolio management, capital investments and deployment, partnership and product development, financing community development projects, and organizational capacity building.
 After working with Honolulu Habitat for Humanity, he joined HCL’s parent corporation, Hawaiian Community Assets, in 2008, and six years later he helped to establish HCL as a nonprofit and eventually secure its CDFI certification from the U.S. Department of the Treasury.

-In this wide-ranging conversation with NCN, Jeff shares the kuleana (responsibility) he fulfills on behalf of the Native Hawaiian community, and how HCL is pushing the innovation envelope when it comes to lending.
+In this wide-ranging conversation with NCN, Jeff shares the kuleana (responsibility) he fulfills on behalf of the native Hawaiian community, and how HCL is pushing the innovation envelope when it comes to lending.

 NCN: Greetings Jeff, it’s good to have you with us today.